 PHI is any information created or received by a healthcare provider, health plan, employer or healthcare clearinghouse.
 This includes information that relates to a person's present or future physical or mental health condition.
 PHI is any written or verbal communication that directly identifies the patient (i.e. name, address, social security number, admission date, telephone number, etc.).
-PHI also includes any written or verbal communication of information that is sufficiently specific so that the person can be identified.
+PHI also includes any written or verbal communication that the person can be identified.